The ability to convert notes is exclusive to SOAP 2.0 documentation.

 - Just like standard addenda, you can click into any field and make updates.
 When ready, Sign the note to finalize.

-- The note now appears as a Discharge Note on the patient’s Records page.
+- The note now appears as a Discharge Summary on the patient’s Records page.

 Converting Case Notes and Administrative Discharge Notes